Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 - No third-party audit

-Another great Apple TV solution in our book is Hola VPN.
+A great Apple TV solution in our book is also Hola VPN.
 Hola is a reliable budget-friendly service that unblocks streaming content like BBC iPlayer and allows for up to 10 simultaneous connections.
-Be it your iPhone, iPad, Mac, or Apple TV, Hola VPN is easy to set up and has one of the best user interfaces among VPNs.
+Be it your iPhone, iPad, Mac, or Apple TV, Hola VPN is easy to set up, compatible with most devices and platforms, and has one of the best interfaces among freemium VPNs.

 While most of Hola’s features are locked behind the premium plan, its cheapest subscription is just $2.99 per month, which is on par with most top-rated providers.